-Computer Chronicles Revisited 14 — Express EasyScan and the Sales Edge
+Computer Chronicles Revisited 14 — Express EasyScan and The Sales Edge

 In a bit of eerie foreshadowing, this episode of The Computer Chronicles from January 1984 opened with a discussion of a global pandemic.
 Not a real one, of course, but a computer simulation.
 Stewart Cheifet and Gary Kildall played with a game called Epidemic, released by Strategic Simulations.
 Cheifet explained this was an example of how someone could use a computer to choose among alternatives, make a decision, and establish a complex strategy for solving a problem.
 In this case, the problem was a global pandemic caused by a virus brought from outer space by meteors.
 Epidemic provided the player with information about the spread of the virus and offered alternatives, such as developing a vaccine, for containing the pandemic.